 This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
-Each student must receive 12 hours behind the wheel (BTW) instructional time in range operations such as operating a tractor trailer through clearance maneuvers, backing, turning, parallel parking and coupling/uncoupling.
+Each student must demonstrate proficiency in performing range operations such as operating a tractor trailer through clearance maneuvers, backing, turnin, parallel parking and coupling/uncoupling.